-The subject site is not listed as an item of environmental heritage in the Canada Bay Local Environmental Plan 2013 (CLEP) nor is it located within the boundaries of a Heritage Conservation Area.
+The subject site is not listed as an item of environmental heritage in the Canada Bay Local Environmental Plan 2013 (CLEP).
 The subject site is also not listed in the NSW State Heritage Register, the National Heritage List, the Commonwealth Heritage List or the Register of the National Trust of Australia (NSW).